Jon-HQ/HQ-Announce/README.md

 ## Upcoming Features

 Saving wiped permissions during a lockdown and allowing them to be restored later.
 For now, I recommend using this with Wick and using a Wick backup if a lockdown triggers.

+Slight fixes to global channel/guild perm checking.

+## Setup Tips

+Requires all intents when setting up the bot token